The Dresden Files characters: Karrin Murphy

 Karrin Murphy is a major character who was introduced in the first book of the series, Storm Front.
-She is a Chicago police detective, and the head of the Special Investigations (SI) division, which handles cases in which something unexplainable or supernatural is involved.
-Later in the series, she is demoted from her leadership position, and later forced out of the department entirely.
+She is a Chicago police detective, initially holding the rank of lieutenant and in command of the Special Investigations (SI) division, which handles cases in which something unexplainable or supernatural is involved.
+At the end of Proven Guilty, she is demoted to sergeant and stripped of her command; later she is forced out of the department entirely.
 In the early books, she seems to be Dresden's best friend, but a romantic tension arises between them later in the series.
-By the events of Changes, her and Dresden agree to kindle a romantic relationship, but are prevented from doing so until Peace Talks by Dresden's death and resurrection as the Winter Knight.
+By the events of Changes, she and Dresden agree to kindle a romantic relationship, but are prevented from doing so until Peace Talks by Dresden's death and resurrection as the Winter Knight.
 In Battle Ground, she is accidentally shot and killed by a panicking Detective Rudolph after killing a Jotun (represented in the series as a giant) with a rocket launcher.
-At the end of the book, Gard confirms that Murphy will one day reincarnate into an Einherjar, but that will not be until the memory of her fades from the minds of those who knew her.
+Gard confirms that Murphy will one day reincarnate into an Einherjar, but only after her memory has faded from the minds of all those who knew her in life.

-Karrin has wielded Fidelacchius, one of the three swords of the Knights of the Cross on multiple occasions, and when Dresden viewed her with his Wizard's Sight, he saw her as a warrior angel.
+Murphy has wielded Fidelacchius, one of the three swords used by the Knights of the Cross, on multiple occasions.
+When Dresden views her with his Wizard's Sight, he perceives her as a warrior angel.
 She is the character whom Dresden most often confides in.